The Children’s Medical Group PLLC

 Workers’ Compensation: Your child’s protected health information may be disclosed by us as authorized to comply with workers’ compensation laws and other similar legally-established programs that provide benefits for work-related injuries or illness.

-Inmates: We may use or disclose your child’s protected health information if your child is an inmate of a correctional facility and your child’s provider created or received your child’s protected health information in the course of providing care to your child.
+Inmates: We may use or disclose your child’s protected health information if your child is an inmate of a correctional facility and your child’s clinician created or received your child’s protected health information in the course of providing care to your child.

 Required Uses and Disclosures: Under the law, we must make disclosures to you and when required by the Secretary of the Department of Health and Human Services to investigate or determine our compliance with the requirements of Section 164.500et.seq.